-Making a Georgia Healthcare Power of Attorney
+What is a Georgia Medical Power of Attorney?

 The person granting control is called the "principal," while the individuals or entities receiving authority are called the "agents."
 Suited for Georgia residents, this Power of Attorney for health care is made for use in Fulton County, Gwinnett County, Cobb County, and in all other regions across the state.
 All Georgia Healthcare PoA forms from Rocket Lawyer can be tailored to address your specific circumstances.
 As a result of this essential legal document, your agent will be able to offer confirmation to medical facilities and other parties that they can make choices for you.